 We live in a world of brands.
 We see them every day.
 We eat brands, we wear brands, we use brands, we even smell brands.
 But what exactly is a brand?
 Why is it important?
 How can you build one?
 This page will tell you all about brands.

 According to the google dictionary, branding is defined as ‘the act of marking someone with a branding iron’.
 What at first glance might sound a bit confusing in this context is actually not too far off from what branding in the marketing world is all about.

-In a much less painful, but equally effective manner, just as a farmer marks their cows to be able to identify them, a marketer tries to differentiate their products from their competitor’s.
+In a much less painful, but equally effective manner, just as farmers mark their cows to be able to identify them, marketers try to differentiate their products from their competitor’s.

-She does so by communicating the attributes and characteristics that should pop into a consumer’s minds when the name of her company is mentioned.
+They do so by communicating the attributes and characteristics that should pop into a consumer’s mind when the name of the company is mentioned.